40 Ultimate Pasta Tips to Stay Skinny

 Nutrition per serving: 448 calories, 22 g fat (3.8 g saturated), 385 mg sodium, 54 g carbs, 11 g fiber, 8.5 g sugars, 12 g protein

 Fight cancer and slim down with this delicious eggplant-based pasta dish.
 The purple veggie contains chlorogenic acid, a powerful antioxidant that scavenges disease-causing free radicals.
-Here, eggplant is paired with fiber-rich whole-wheat orzo pasta, crumbled feta, appetite suppressing pine nuts and fresh herbs, making it the perfect addition to any meal.
+Here, eggplant is paired with fiber-rich whole-wheat orzo pasta, crumbled feta, pine nuts, and fresh herbs, making it the perfect addition to any meal.

 Get the recipe from Cookie and Kate.